jkrauska/lambda-curator/README.md

 ## Add actions.yml
-Add an actions.yml file with the actions to be triggered by the lambda function.
+Add an actions.yml file with the actual actions to be triggered by the lambda function.

 ## Package function
 ```